wandb/weave/pr_todo.md

 - [ ] Structure and Record DAGS
 - [ ] Board and Table Support
 - [ ] Pinnable filters
+- [ ] Odd Behavior: Only the main data view adapts to nested URI

 Needs Cleanup: